 Services available to students with disabilities:

 For information regarding accommodations, contact Disability Services at the Quad-Cities Campus or the Admissions Office at the East Campus.

-Black Hawk College has adopted policies and procedures implementing FERPA, which are contained in the BHC handbook.
+Black Hawk College has adopted policies and procedures implementing FERPA, which are outlined in the BHC academic catalog.

 Computer use and copyright infringement policy:

 Students may be subject to criminal and civil penalties if they engage in the illegal distribution of copyrighted materials.
 Black Hawk College monitors network activity and utilizes network traffic shaping for stopping illegal file sharing and copyright use.
 For further information refer to the Student Handbook.